Facebook Instagram Pinterest

 Follow the signs to the individual destinations in Sossusvlei to see the dead trees

 And did I mention the sand dunes?
 Not surprisingly, they're everywhere.
 And they're huge.
-If you're feeling adventurous, why not climb one and take a selfie at the top?
+I started feeling adventurous, , so I climbed one and took a selfie at the top.
+(I’m not showing you that one though, it’s a little bit embarrassing with all the sand in my face).
 You can wait around for sunset for the ultimate end of the day.
 Just be careful not to roll down and end up in Australia.

-But here's a pro tip: If you want to get an even more special look at Sossusvlei—sunrise—you’ll need to stay within the national park, like at the incredible Kulala Desert Lodge.
+Pro tip: If you want to get an even more special look at Sossusvlei—sunrise—you’ll need to stay within the national park, like at the incredible Namib Outpost.
 Only those on the inside get to be there before the main gates open (which is frustratingly right after sunrise)!

 3. Fish River Canyon